-Beginning in fiscal year 2022, the Institute began administering several new funding buckets associated with the Maine Jobs & Recovery Plan, the state's roadmap for allocating more than \$1 billion in federal discretionary funding associated with the American Rescue Plan Act of 2021.
+Beginning in fiscal year 2022, the Institute began administering several new funding buckets associated with the Maine Jobs & Recovery Plan, the State of Maine's roadmap for allocating more than \$1 billion in Federal discretionary funding associated with the American Rescue Plan Act of 2021.
 The new funding included \$20 million for "one-time grants funding for economic recovery and development opportunities in the forest products industry to address reduced demand from economic disruption of the COVID-19 pandemic and other industry effects."
 In collaboration with the Maine Department of Agriculture, Conservation and Forestry (DACF), and the Maine Department of Economic & Community Development (DECD), the Institute launched Phase 1 of the Forest Recovery Initiative (FRI) in 2022.
+Phase 2 was launched in fiscal year ended June 30, 2023 and sought to improve market opportunities for Maine timber.